Location

 Heard Island and the McDonald Islands lie south of the Antarctic Convergence, the marine zone where the colder waters of the Antarctic (surface temperatures of around 2°C) converge with, and sink under the slightly warmer (surface temperatures of around 5°C) waters of the subantarctic.
 Lying south of the Antarctic Convergence and surrounded by Antarctic waters, approximately 70% of Heard Island is permanently covered in glaciers with isolated vegetated headlands emerging between glaciers.

 The few islands in the Southern Ocean are biological hot spots characterised by very high numbers of breeding and non-breeding seabirds and marine mammals.
-Vast colonies of penguins and petrels co-occur with harems of elephant seals and fur seals that call Heard Island home.
+Vast colonies of penguins and petrels co-occur with harems of elephant seals and fur seals on the islands and forage in the surrounding ocean.

 on